Best Business Internet Service Providers of 2019

 Latency measures how long it takes for data to make a round trip between you and your connection’s origin.
-Measured in milliseconds, high latency—sometimes called “lag” or “ping” time—can disrupt video streaming, VoIP calls, and other real-time services.
+Measured in milliseconds, high latency—sometimes called lag or ping time—can disrupt video streaming, VoIP calls, and other real-time services.

 Here’s another look at the uptime and latency guarantees offered by some of the top business ISPs.

-*Uptime and latency guarantees confirmed from online chat conversations with internet service provider representatives.
+Uptime and latency guarantees confirmed from online chat conversations with Internet Service Provider representatives.

 Contracts and fees

-Like many business services, you may have to sign a contract to connect your office to the internet.
+As with many business services, you may have to sign a contract to connect your office to the internet.
 Contract lengths for the providers we reviewed range from zero to two years.
 Some contracts come with automatic renewal, and some include trial periods and price guarantees.